-☐ Legally Responsible Person☐ Relative n

-Legal Guardian

-Provider Specifications:

-Provider Category Provider Type e Title
+Provider Category Provider Type Title Agency MS Medicaid Enrolled ID/DD Waiver Behavior Support Agency Provider

-Agency Behavior Suppor

-ngency Benavior Suppor

-Appendix C: Participant Se ervices

-C-1/C-3: Provide er Specifications for Service

-Service Type: Other Service Service Name: Behavior Suppo ort Services
+Service Type: Other Service Service Name: Behavior Support Services

-At Sel vices

-Provider Category: Agency

-Provider Type:

-Behavior Support Agency
+MS Medicaid Enrolled ID/DD Waiver Behavior Support Agency Provider

-Provider Qualifications License (specify):

-License (spectyy): ^

-Certificate (specify):

-DMH Certification

-Other Standard (specify): y at least one staff nerson, invited by the nerson, who works with

-wat least one staff person, invited by the person, who works with be knows him/her best to attend the person's PSS meeting.
-Supervisory

-ily contact with a person do not meet the staff attendance requirement,

-person, in order to assist in writing the Activity Support Plan with the
+The provider is required to allow at least one staff person, invited by the person, who works with him/her on a daily basis and who knows him/her best to attend the person's PSS meeting.
+Supervisorystaff who do not have at least daily contact with a person do not meet the staff attendance requirement, but may attend, if invited by the person, in order to assist in writing the Activity Support Plan with the person

-person r,

-Verification of Provider Qualification

-Entity Responsible for Verifica DMH ation:

-Frequency of Verification:
+Mississippi Division of Medicaid is responsible for the credentialing of all providers.
+MDMH is responsible for certification of all providers.
+The provider agency verifies the qualifications are met for all Behavior Support staff.

-Initially and at least every 3 year rs thereafter
+Qualifications are verified upon enrollment/hire and thereafter as needed.
+Initially and at least every 3years thereafter

-Appendix C: Participant Se ervices

-C-1/C-3: Service S

-C-1/C-3.
-Set vice ( Specification

-ferenced in the specification are readily available to CMS upon request through

-the Medicaid agency or the operating a Service Type: agency (if applicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Other Service

-), the State requests the authority to provide the following additional service

-not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Service Title:

-Community Respite

-HCBS Taxonomy:
+Communit y Res pite ---------- ------- ------ -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --

 Category 1: Sub-Category 1:

-Caugury 1.
-Sub-Caugury 1.

-09 Caregiver Support 99011 respite, out-of-home
+09 Caregiver Support 09011 respite, out-of-home

 Category 2: Sub-Category 2:

-w w

 Category 3: Sub-Category 3:

-W

 Category 4: Sub-Category 4:

-w

-plete this part for a renewal application on or a new waiver that replaces an existing waiver.
-Select o ne:
+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one :

-O Service is included in approve d waiver.
+^O Service is included in approved waiver.
 There is no change in service specifications.

-Service is included in approve d waiver.
+• Service is included in approved waiver.
 The service specifications have been modified.

-Service is not included in the - annroyad waiyar